grindjs/grindjs/docs/guides/cli.markdown

 You can invoke `make:command` with a few different arguments:

 * `bin/cli make:command MakeThingCommand` will create `app/Commands/MakeThingCommand.js`, but will not infer a command name.
-* `bin/cli make:command --comandName=make:thing` will also create `app/Commands/MakeThingCommand.js` and will set the command name for you.
+* `bin/cli make:command --command=make:thing` will also create `app/Commands/MakeThingCommand.js` and will set the command name for you.
 * You can also pass both a class name and a command name at the same time — though this isn’t advised.

 ### Naming Conventions